You’re invited to join us for the 27th annual Cherry Creek Diversity Conference on Saturday, February 1, 2020!

 At its inception, eighteen schools gathered for what has now grown into the largest diversity conference in the state of Colorado.
-This year we were pleased to have 90 schools and organizations participating, with a total attendance over 1,100.
+In 2019 we were pleased to have 105 schools and organizations participating, with a total attendance over 1,100.
 This day-long conference is the only statewide conference dealing with issues of diversity entirely planned by and for students.

-The conference’s goals have remained the same over the past 20+ years, though the conference itself changes dynamically each year under the guidance of our Executive Committee, a group of some thirty students and adults who volunteer their time, select workshop topics and speakers, and undergo a deeper exploration of diversity and social issues throughout the year.
+The conference’s goals have remained the same over the past 20+ years, though the conference itself changes dynamically each year under the guidance of our Executive Committee, a group of some thirty students from across the Denver Metro area who volunteer their time, select workshop topics and speakers, and undergo a deeper exploration of diversity and social issues throughout the year.
 If this sounds like something you’d be interested in, consider joining us for an upcoming information session to learn more!

 Our goals are to:

 - Promote diversity and understanding within and among students attending Colorado’s public and private high schools;

 - Focus on any issue that might impact a student’s ability to achieve academically or socially, both in and out of the school setting;